AzureCosmosDB/scenario-based-labs/lab-files/Retail/Before the HOL - Scenerio 2.md

 Duration: 10 minutes

 Synopsis: In this exercise, you will set up your environment for use in the rest of the hands-on lab.
-You should follow all the steps provided in the Before the Hands-on Lab section to prepare your environment *before* attending the workshop.
+You should follow all the steps provided in the Before the Hands-on Lab section to prepare your environment *before* attempting the labs.

 ### Task 1: Download GitHub resources